dereckrx/perform/README.md

 ### Do-notation-like syntax

-Inspired from F# and Haskel do-notation.
+Inspired from F# and Haskell do-notation.

 ```ruby
 perform do